 SpaceX to Buy AI Coding Startup Cursor for $60 Billion

-SpaceX will acquire Cursor, the fast-growing AI coding assistant, in an all-stock deal valued at $60 billion, the aerospace and technology firm announced Tuesday.
-The move accelerates SpaceX’s entry into the fiercely competitive market for developer tools powered by large language models and instantly pairs Cursor’s model-building team with the raw compute of SpaceX’s Colossus supercomputer.
-For a startup that was hitting a compute ceiling on its Composer coding models, the merger is less a payday and more a hardware unlock.
+SpaceX will acquire Cursor, the AI coding assistant, in an all-stock deal valued at $60 billion, the aerospace and technology firm announced Tuesday.
+The deal accelerates SpaceX’s entry into the developer-tools market for large language models and pairs Cursor’s model-building team with the compute of SpaceX’s Colossus supercomputer.
+For a startup hitting a compute ceiling on its Composer coding models, the merger functions as a hardware unlock.

-AI coding assistants are no longer a niche productivity hack, they are the primary on-ramp for millions of developers interacting with frontier models every day.
-OpenAI’s Codex, Anthropic’s Claude Code, and GitHub Copilot have carved out loyal followings, while Elon Musk’s own xAI has so far lacked a competitive answer in the coding category.
+AI coding assistants are no longer a niche productivity hack.
+They are the primary on-ramp for millions of developers interacting with frontier models every day.
+OpenAI’s Codex, Anthropic’s Claude Code, and GitHub Copilot have carved out loyal followings, while Elon Musk’s xAI has so far lacked a competitive answer in the coding category.
 Cursor, founded in 2022, quickly became a darling of the developer community, crossing $1 billion in annualized revenue by November 2025 and earning a spot on the CNBC Disruptor 50 list.
-But behind that momentum, the startup’s model releases were repeatedly constrained by compute availability, a ceiling that SpaceX’s infrastructure can demolish overnight.
+Behind that momentum, the startup’s model releases were repeatedly constrained by compute availability, a ceiling that SpaceX’s infrastructure can demolish overnight.

 SpaceX’s $60 billion bet transforms a compute-limited coding startup into a rocket-fueled lab, and reorders the AI developer tool race.